 For further discussion on civic leadership and good municipal governance, check out Global Read’s video where Diane speaks on how communities can foster compassion culture.

-DIANE KALEN-SUKRA, MA, CMC is PSD’s Civic Resilience columnist.
-She is an author, speaker, educator, coach and certified culture change consultant with the Barrett Values Centre.
+DIANE KALEN-SUKRA, MA, CMC is an author, speaker, educator, coach and certified culture change consultant with the Barrett Values Centre.
 Diane’s firm Kalen Consulting inspires and equips leaders to build resilient communities through good governance, asset management, servant leadership, compassionate culture, and civic education.

 Subsidiary Kalen Civic Academy hosts Resilient Civic Leadership: Compassionate Integrity Training for Civic Leaders, a university certificate program through the Centre for Compassion, Integrity & Secular Ethics at Life University.
 This 10-session program shares ancient wisdom for modern city builders, backed by cutting-edge developments in the fields of neuroscience, psychology, trauma-informed care, peace and conflict studies, and contemplative science.